Financial-Times/dotcom-page-kit/examples/ssr-with-hydration/readme.md

-# Example Rendering with anvil-ui-ft-shell
+# Example Rendering with dotcom-ui-shell

 This package demonstrates the use of anvil to create a react app that renders pages on the server while also hydrating them on the client.
 Some notable things that it features are as follows:

-- The use of `anvil-ui-ft-shell` `initialProps` functionality
+- The use of `dotcom-ui-shell` `initialProps` functionality
 - Dynamic imports
 - Custom plugins